marionwalton/media-and-society/definitions.md

 ### Mode
 Modes of communication are symbolic systems which include language as well as **visual and other modes** of communication which humans use to make meaning, such as sound, images, clothing, gestures, expressions or music.

+## Mode of Address
+The way a text speaks to or addresses its audience.
+(O'Shaugnessy & Stadler)

 ### Network
 A network can be defined as any system of relationships ([Chandler & Munday,2020a](/ideas/references/index.html#chandler_munday_2020a))